 Developer Finance Rules: DAB should develop additional policies that differentiate between the financing limits imposed to the commercial banks’ lending for the construction sector and for mortgage loans.

 Land Banking and supply of serviced Land by the State: In Kabul and other major cities, the Government is an important owner of land, which is currently being gradually illegally occupied by informal settlements and criminal groups.
-The Government should prioritize taking effective control of all such lands and placing it under a Land Bank.
+The Government should prioritize taking effective control of all such lands and placing it under an independentant entity having stock of raw and serviced land parcels ( generally termed as Land Bank).
 The Land Bank may then transform the “raw land” into “serviced land” and make such land parcels available for development of affordable housing schemes for low income groups under a Private-Public Partnership.

 Low-Cost Construction Technology and Materials: The developers in Afghanistan lack knowledge and experience in globally acknowledged low-cost construction technologies.